-Teachers learn to teach our extensive curriculum in our two-day workshops.
+Teachers learn to teach our extensive curriculum in our in-person or virtual workshops.
 These trained teachers then lead their students in building our 12-volt DC stand-alone solar system, the We Share Solar® Suitcase.
 Although targeted at high school science teachers, the program can be adapted for use in interdisciplinary courses as well as in middle school and college settings.

 As students build, they learn about global energy poverty, basic electricity, solar energy, and engineering.
 Students donate some of their classroom’s We Share Solar suitcases to a school or community center in an energy-poor region of the world.
 The remaining systems are retained for ongoing education.